tytso/xfstests-bld/README.md

 2) How do we test repository monitoring?
 In particular how do we simulate new commits to a repository so that we can build and test new versions?
 We thought of using existing commits to simulate new commits, but the details on this are fuzzy at the moment.

-3) How to have two-way communication between the build server and the LTM?
-Two synchronous endpoints?
-Gunicorn?

-4) Should we ditch Flask?
-Might simplify python3 migration
+3) At some point, should we move away from Flask?
+Moving away from it might simplify migration from python2 to python3, and allows us to go back to using a smaller VM (f1) for LTM

-5) For git bisect, how to ignore bugs that are NOT the ones we are looking for.
+4) For git bisect, how to ignore bugs that are NOT the ones we are looking for.
 This is a problem that comes up in practice.

 ** **